Anheurystics/Wyatt/docs/TUTORIAL.md

 2. `Color` is declared both as an output of the vertex shader and an input of the fragment shader.
 Normally, any vertex shader outputs should also be defined as fragment shader inputs.
 3. `Color` is used by the fragment shader to determine the final output color.

+The triangle's vertices will now have different colors.

 ![Colored triangle][color_tri]

 [color_tri]: images/color_tri.png